OpenArabicPE/slides/2018-turkologentag/2018-09-20-turkologentag-slides.md

 ## Outline of today's paper

-1. State of digitisation of (early) Arabic periodicals
+1. Introduction: the promised waste land of *digitised* Arabic
-2. Catching up with technological challenges: OpenArabicPE
+2. OpenArabicPE: making truly *digital* editions
-3. Catching up with the late Ottoman ideosphere
+3. First attempts to map the late Ottoman ideosphere of *Bilād al-Shām*

-# 1. Introduction: the promised waste land
+# 1. Introduction: the promised waste land of *digitised* Arabic
 ## 1.1 Importance of mundane texts / periodicals

 <!-- add core questions of today's presentation  -->